 What if everyone who invented something amazing decided to wait for another idea instead?
 What would our society be missing out on?
 You owe it to yourself to explore those ideas you’ve been ignoring.

 Try this instead: Pick an idea, something you’ve been interested in for a while but never action on, and just go with it.
 Do some research.
-Make a five, ten, or twenty step plan.
+Make a five, ten, or twenty step plan (ahem, the big goal action planner is perfect for this).
 Just see where it goes.
 If it doesn’t work out so what?
 Learn something from it and pursue other ideas.
 Wash, rinse, repeat.

 “Of all the liars in the world, sometimes the worst are our own fears.” — Rudyard Kipling